Soneso/stellar-ios-mac-sdk/README.md

 ## Sample IOS app

-Satraj from BlockEQ created a [sample ios app](https://github.com/Block-Equity/stellar-ios-sample-wallet), that uses our sdk.
+Satraj from BlockEQ created an [open source iOS wallet](https://github.com/Block-Equity/stellar-ios-wallet) for Stellar, that uses our sdk.
 Thank you Satraj for your contribution to this project!

 ## How to contribute